pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.6.3 - Feb 25 2020 =
+* Image not displaying in Personal Info widget fixed.

 = 1.6.2 - Feb 17 2020 =
 * Demo Import Option removed to comply with latest Theme submission guideline.